mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### PizzaMenu

-A simple class which provides a map of _PizzaToppingData_ objects via the _getPizzaToppingsDataMap()_ method for the pizza toppings selection in UI.
+A simple class that provides a map of _PizzaToppingData_ objects via the _getPizzaToppingsDataMap()_ method for the pizza toppings selection in UI.
 Also, the class defines a _getPizza()_ method which returns a _Pizza_ object that is built by using the pre-defined concrete decorator classes based on the pizza recipe - Margherita, Pepperoni or custom (based on the selected pizza toppings).

 This class (to be more specific, _getMargherita()_, _getPepperoni()_ and _getCustom()_ methods) represents the main idea of the decorator design pattern - a base component class is instantiated and then wrapped by the concrete decorator classes, hence extending the base class and its behaviour.
 As a result, it is possible to use wrapper classes and add or remove responsibilities from an object at runtime, for instance, as it is used in the _getCustom()_ method where the appropriate decorator classes are used based on the selected pizza toppings data in the UI.